matplotlib/matplotlib/doc/mpl_toolkits/mplot3d/faq.rst

 until matplotlib supports 3D graphics rendering at its core.

 The problem occurs due to the reduction of 3D data down to 2D + z-order scalar.
-A single value represents the 3rd dimention for all parts of 3D objects in a collection.
+A single value represents the 3rd dimension for all parts of 3D objects in a collection.
 Therefore, when the bounding boxes of two collections intersect, it becomes possible for this artifact to occur.
 Furthermore, the intersection of two 3D objects (such as polygons or patches) can not be